Yassin6up/leed-academy/replit.md

 ### External Dependencies

 **Authentication**
+- Bcrypt for password hashing and validation
-- Replit OIDC provider for user authentication
+- Express-session for session management
+- Zod for request validation and sanitization
-- OpenID Connect client library for OAuth flows
+- Session regeneration for security
-- Passport.js strategy implementation

 **Database**
 - Neon serverless PostgreSQL for production database hosting